Correlation Between Equity Index and International Equity

 Pair Corralation between Equity Index and International Equity

 Assuming the 90 days horizon Equity Index Institutional is expected to under-perform the International Equity.
-But the mutual fund apears to be less risky and, when comparing its historical volatility, Equity Index Institutional is 1.23 times less risky than International Equity.
-The mutual fund trades about -0.07 of its potential returns per unit of risk.
-The International Equity Institutional is currently generating about -0.03 of returns per unit of risk over similar time horizon.
-If you would invest 1,525 in International Equity Institutional on December 5, 2024 and sell it today you would lose (36.00) from holding International Equity Institutional or give up 2.36% of portfolio value over 90 days.
+In addition to that, Equity Index is 1.16 times more volatile than International Equity Institutional.
+It trades about -0.05 of its total potential returns per unit of risk.
+International Equity Institutional is currently generating about 0.18 per unit of volatility.
+If you would invest 1,371 in International Equity Institutional on December 30, 2024 and sell it today you would earn a total of 136.00 from holding International Equity Institutional or generate 9.92% return on investment over 90 days.

 Time Period3 Months [change]